Stone Age Selfie Discovered In Britain, Carved On A 4,000-Year-Old Rock

 "'I realised that I was looking at a Stone Age selfie," he shared.

-The carving shows off a stick figure and Holmes believes this is the artist seated or standing, with the landscape in the backdrop or possibly near a fire.
+The carving shows off a stick figure and Holmes believes that this is the artist seated or standing, with the landscape in the backdrop or possibly near a fire.
 Above the head is something which resembles a speech bubble, which shows off the W-shaped star Cassiopeia over his head.

 The entire depiction suggests that the artist has etched his selfie on a stone.